yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 we'll find the right person and do our best to get him/her on board.
 Doing our best means increasing the price, in most cases.

-Thus, when I hear that you're "experienced in MySQL, PostgreSQL, Oracle and Sqlite" I realize that you know very little about databases.
+Thus, when I hear that you're "experienced in MySQL, PostgreSQL, Oracle and SQLite" I realize that you know very little about databases.

 ## Talks and Publications